justefg/CodeforcesProblemSolvingStats/README.md

 =============================

 See number of solved problems by each tag (data structures, dynamic programming, binary search and etc).
-Only CF contest that affect your rating are counted.
+Only CF contests that affect your rating are counted.

 <h2> Instructions </h2>